softwaremill/sttp-openai/README.md

   .send(backend)
   .map(_.body)

-Thread.sleep(1000) // wait for the future to complete, just for test case
+Thread.sleep(1000) // wait for the future to complete, just for a test case

 println(chatResponse)
 /*